ivan-onchain/my-cut-protocol-audit/audit-data/findings.md

     }
 ```

-### [H-2] it doesn't check the returned value from token transfers
+### [H-2] `ContestManager::fundContest` function doesn't check the return value from token transferFrom external call

 **Description:**

+This part of code misses to verify the return value of the external transferFrom calls, this is risky because not all the token transferFrom functions revert on fail, some tokens return false if the transfer fails.

+**Impact:**

+If the `ContestManager::fundContest`  function does not verify the return value of the transferFrom, the transfer may fail, and the owner will be unaware of this issue until an user try to claim a cut, only to discover that there no funds to claim.

+**Proof of Concept:**

+1. Owner call `ContestManager::fundContest` to fund the contest.
+2. For any reason transferFrom call fails and returns false because that particular token doesn't revert and owner is unaware about that.
+3. User tries to claim a cut calling `Pot::claimCut` but it isn't possible because the token balance of `Pot` contract is zero.

+**Recommended Mitigation:**

+Use SafeERC20, or ensure that the transfer/transferFrom return value is checked.

+### [H-3] `ContestManager::claimCut` function lack of verification of the return value in the `transfer` external call

+**Description:**

-In multiple places of the code miss verify The return value of external transfer/transferFrom calls and not all the token revert on fail, some tokens return false is the transfer fails.
+This part of code misses to verify the return value of the external transfer call, this is risky because not all the token transfer functions revert on fail, some tokens return false if the transfer fails.

-Here are the places where it is happening: `Pot.sol::_transferReward`, `Pot.sol::closePot` and `ContestManager::token.transferFrom`

 **Impact:**